RubixML/ML/docs/classifiers/naive-bayes.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/NaiveBayes.php">Source</a></span>

 # Naive Bayes
 Probability-based classifier that estimates posterior probabilities of each class using Bayes' Theorem and the conditional probabilities calculated during training.
-The *naive* part relates to the fact that the algorithm assumes that all features are independent (non-correlated).
+The *naive* part relates to the fact that the algorithm assumes that all features are independent (non-correlated), which is not often the case in the real world but works well in practice.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Probabilistic](../probabilistic.md), [Persistable](../persistable.md)